 We've already discussed the important of genetic markers, in determing the axes of the retina.
-There are two important markers that determine the horizontal and vertical axes respectively.
-In addition there is the location of the fovea and the location of the optic nerve, which are all determined before the first exposure to light.
+There are two important markers that determine the horizontal and vertical axes respectively, and one that specifies the center of the fovea.
+In addition there is the radius of the fovea and the location of the optic nerve, which are all determined before the first exposure to light.
 When the retino-geniculate pathway forms, the optic chiasm is an important choice point for retinal axons, and the direction they travel is influenced by transcription factors within the axons themselves, that identify the type of source cell they're from.
 Therefore the gradients that determine retinal orientation are somehow preserved in the ganglion cells, and influence subsequent connectivity.
 Proteins called ephrins are involved (mainly in retinotopic mapping), as are members of the teneurin adhesion family (which are involved in eye-specific mapping).

 The wave-like activity in the amacrine cells generates waves of bursting in the retinal ganglion cells.
 As the wave propagates across the retina, neighboring ganglion cells start bursting in order.
 This activity contributes to the development of direction-sensitive ganglion cells, which can send axons to the superior colliculus or the LGN or both.
 The wave-like activity in the retina occurs in three phases during development.
 First there are infrequent bursts of patterned activity that appear embryonically and are likely mediated by gap junctions.
 In the second phase the cholinergic starburst amacrine cells become active, and this phase begins before the eyes open and continues through initial visual exposure.
 In the third phase there is ganglion cell bursting driven by glutamatergic bipolar cells, and it's due at least in part to an important mechanism called "glutamate spillover" which we'll revisit when we talk about the computational properties of dendritic spines.